oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-RAxML-NG is a phylogenetic tree inference tool which uses maximum-likelihood (ML) optimality criterion.
+RAxML-NG is a phylogenetic tree inference tool whichuses maximum-likelihood (ML) optimality criterion.
 Its search heuristic is based on iteratively performing a series of Subtree Pruning and Regrafting (SPR) moves, which allows to quickly navigate to the best-known ML tree.

 **More Information**